yuvv2/mlopsHW/README.md

 ### Triton setup

-1. As a start, model.onnx file is needed to be downloaded
+1. As a start, model.onnx file needs to be downloaded

 - $ dvc pull This command will download ALL necessary files from gdrive